lumoscloud-student/student8/README.md

 # student8
-This is MJ Repository for the ACI LAB
+This is MJ Repository for the ACI LAB in Dubai